 Red-winged Blackbirds, another species, produce a distinctive song — a call that’s not quite a whistle, not quite dual toned or atonal, not quite a song.
 You can’t miss it once you know it.
 I hear it most commonly across fields where the males perch (like this one) calling out across their domain.
 Until you see him launch across the field, the crimson and yellow patches on his shoulders (or just crimson, in the case of a Bicolored Blackbirds) aren’t always visible.
 Females are variations of brown, lacking the striking blacks and contrasting colors.

 Thankfully, the Migratory Bird Treaty Act helps protect wild birds like crows in regulating if and when anyone can legally harass or hunt a bird.
-Legally, he can’t harm them.
-But he’s out there like Ruprecht, banging his pots and pans in an effort to drive the flock away.
+Legally, you can’t harm them.
+But we’ve seen guys out there like Ruprecht, banging pots and pans in an effort to drive the flock away.
 I like hearing their crow conversation during happy hour.
 And they settle in once dusk descends.
-I’m actually more annoyed by that determined nut banging his pans.
+I’m more annoyed by the banging pans.

 ©ingridtaylar – It’s difficult to see in this image (click for full size) but the juvenile crow (left) has gray-blue eyes.